-- Recoverability of intercompany debtors the Company assesses the recoverability of intercompany debtors on an annual basis.
-The financial results and expected future cash flows of intercompany debtors are used as part of this assessment - refer to notes 8 & 9. - Fair value of derivatives the Company values its outstanding derivatives at each reporting date with the valuation based on the present value of expected net cash flows arising from the outstanding derivative.
+- Recoverability of intercompany debtors the Company assesses the recoverability of intercompany debtors on an annual basis, as well as assessing the need to raise expected credit losses on these financial assets.
+The financial results and forward looking cashflows of intercompany debtors are used as part of this assessment - refer to notes 8 & 9. - Fair value of derivatives the Company values its outstanding derivatives at each reporting date with the valuation based on the present value of expected net cash flows arising from the outstanding derivative.
 Management's judgement is exercised in determining the discount rate and relevant exchange rates used in the valuations refer to note 10.